-In the election of directors, you may vote FOR, AGAINST or ABSTAIN.
-A plurality of the votes duly cast at the Annual Meeting is required for the election of director nominees.
-The two Class II director nominees receiving the highest number of "FOR" votes cast by the holders of our Common Stock entitled to vote at the Annual Meeting will be elected.
-Accordingly, abstentions and broker non-votes will have no effect on the outcome of the election of directors.
+The election of director nominees requires a plurality vote of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote in the election of directors.
+The two Class I director nominees and three Class III director nominees receiving the highest number of "FOR" votes cast by the holders of our Common Stock entitled to vote at the Annual Meeting will be elected.
+Accordingly, "WITHHOLD" votes and broker non-votes will have no effect on the outcome of the election of directors.
 Stockholders have no right to cumulative voting as to any matter, including the election of directors.